 Issue There is a lack of inclusivity on the WPAFB Airport Zoning Board.
-COM-6 The Airport Zoning Board was established to enact the 1997 Airport Zoning Regulations and has oversight and participation from counties surrounding WPAFB but limited awareness among townships and cities.
-This can create development challenges for local governments when they provide development guidance.
+COM-6 The Airport Zoning Board was established to enact the 1997 Airport Zoning Regulations.
+It has oversight and participation from counties surrounding WPAFB but limited awareness among townships and cities.
+This can create development challenges for local governments when the provide development guidance.
 Strategy Expand Board membership to include townships, cities, and villages.

-COM-6A

-The WPAFB Airport Zoning Board is the administrator of the WPAFB zoning districts and height restrictions.
+COM-6A The WPAFB Airport Zoning Board administers the WPAFB zoning districts and height restrictions.
 The Board acts as the compliance administrator for the maps and regulations.
 Changes to the maps and regulations must be approved by the Board.

-The inclusion of additional jurisdictions will enhance collaboration with local governments in the review and amendment of the regulations.
+Including additional jurisdictions will enhance collaboration with local governments in reviewing and amending the regulations.
 By increasing membership, the local jurisdictions can assist in increasing awareness and compliance with the existing regulations and promote compatible development around WPAFB.
+Responsible Party WPAFB Airport Zoning Board Partners Other public agencies as needed Strategy Type Timeframe Priority Short Medium

+StrategyFormalize the review process.COM-6B

+The WPAFB Airport Zoning Board delegates the authority of the zoning administrator to the local jurisdiction.
+This decentralized approach can lead to a lack of communication with WPAFB on development proposals, creating a hazard to flight operations.

+Formalizing the review process will create administrative records that are easily accessible, allowing the various jurisdictions to share data, analysis, and best practices and understand development trends that may impact flight operations at WPAFB.
+This will also allow the Board to have a quickly accessible database of development proposals for review when determining the need to update, enhance, or remove existing regulations.